network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Note that in a shared datagram network, conditions do not remain static.
 The hop that is the current bottleneck may change from moment to moment.
-For example, changes in simultaneous traffic may result in changes to a flow’s share of a given hop.
+For example, changes in simultaneous traffic may result in changes to a flow's share of a given hop.
 A user moving around may cause the Wi-Fi transmission rate to vary widely, from a few Mb/s when far from the Access Point, all the way up to Gb/s or more when close to the Access Point.

-Consequently, if we wish to enjoy the benefits of the Internet’s great flexibility, we need software that embraces and celebrates this diversity and adapts intelligently to the varying conditions it encounters.
+Consequently, if we wish to enjoy the benefits of the Internet's great flexibility, we need software that embraces and celebrates this diversity and adapts intelligently to the varying conditions it encounters.

 Because significant queueing only happens on entry to the bottleneck hop, the queue management at this critical hop of the path almost entirely determines the responsiveness of the entire flow.
-If the bottleneck hop’s queue management algorithm allows an excessively large queue to form, this results in excessively large delays for packets sitting in that queue awaiting transmission, significantly degrading overall user experience.
+If the bottleneck hop's queue management algorithm allows an excessively large queue to form, this results in excessively large delays for packets sitting in that queue awaiting transmission, significantly degrading overall user experience.